You’ll fall in love with the furry faces you meet in our newest exhibit.

 The design of Lemur Forest also takes into account each lemur species’ behavior and natural tendencies.

-Living predominantly in the tropical rainforests canopies of northeastern Madagascar, the larger Red-ruffed Lemurs are primarily arboreal fruit eaters.
-Aquarium staff suspect they’ll spend most of their time in the trees along Lemur Forest’s cliffs, which offer perches soaring more than 30 feet over guests’ heads.
-Visitors also will be able to appreciate the tremendous gripping power of the Red-ruffs back feet as they hang upside down to snack on fruit and nectar during enrichment sessions.
+Native to the tropical rainforests canopies of northeastern Madagascar, the larger Red-ruffed Lemurs are primarily arboreal fruit eaters.
+This group of lemurs spends most of their time in the trees along Lemur Forest’s cliffs, which offer perches soaring more than 30 feet over guests’ heads.
+Visitors can appreciate the tremendous gripping power of the Red-ruffs back feet as they hang upside down to snack on fruit and nectar during enrichment sessions.

 Just under the surface of shallow pools surrounding the lemur habitat, large freshwater stringrays swim and settle into the sand, shaded by an assortment of new plants which fill the new space and recreate the natural setting of a tropical island.